310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Chiaki pastworried worried %}
 Shinkai-kun!

-<th>(… He’s not here, either.
+<th>(… He isn’t here, either.
 Nor was he at the fountain… He’s nowhere to be found.
 He disappeared like he was just some kind of illusion or dream…)</th>

 <th>(But I *have* to see him!
 He said something about granting my wish…!
 My wish regarding Kiryu-kun…!)</th>